-In 2017 - 2018 we will energize:
+In 2019 - 2020 we will energize:

-- Volunteers: Promote Wood Badge to volunteer through five courses and provide "Fast Start Training" online through our Council's website. - Youth: Continue to grow 2% annually in youth membership with emphasis on community sponsors, Hispanic Outreach, and Exploring. - Marketing: Increase the number of positive public media newspaper articles, television, and radio PSA's, stories, and interviews in all districts and Council-wide. - Training: Strive for 100% of all leaders leader-specific trained and Youth Protection trained each year.
+- Volunteers: Promote Wood Badge training and provide leader specific training online through our Council's website. - Youth: Continue to grow 2% annually in youth membership with emphasis on community sponsors, girls, Hispanic Outreach, and Exploring. - Marketing: Increase the number of positive public media newspaper articles, television, and radio PSA's, stories, and interviews in all districts and Council-wide. - Training: Strive for 100% of all leaders to be leaderspecific trained and Youth Protection trained each year.

-Grand Teton Council in 2016
+Grand Teton Council in 2018